m3redithw/Zestimates-Clustering-Project/README.md

 ▪️ Develop machine learning models with higher accuracy (lower RMSE) with these additonal data and make better predictions.

-▪️ Collect data on previous years to analyze the general trend of each area, and determine what features drive the housing prices the most.
+▪️ Collect data on previous years (e.g. historical time to close data) to analyze the general trend of each area, and determine what features drive the logerror the most.